Architecture

 Server updates bases/ and confs/ files

-Server reads heartbeat files to detect Client status
+Server reads heartbeat files to determine Client status

 Single Machine Deployment

-Simplest deployment with Server and Client on the same machine:
+Server and Client on the same machine, sharing the same local directory:

 docker run -d --name ice-server \